-The rise of fintech has reinvigorated the banking industry in 2020.
+The rise of fintech - with money apps in particular - has reinvigorated the banking industry in 2020.

 Most noticeably, challenger banks like Monzo and Revolut have shown just how effective adopting a digital-first approach can be.

-By harnessing the power of data and delivering a hyper-personalized, real-time approach, these disruptors have encouraged traditional banks to reevaluate the role that technology can play in their products, too.
+By harnessing the power of data and delivering a hyper-personalized, real-time approach, these disruptors have encouraged traditional banks to reevaluate how their customers bank, and the role that technology can play in their products, too.

 What’s more, Covid-19 has now accelerated this digital arms race.
 When stay-at-home mandates rang worldwide, banking had to adapt.

-From a branchless-first approach to virtual customer service, banks, like all other industries, were forced to amend their strategy.
+From a branchless-first approach to virtual customer service and money saving apps, banks, like all other industries, were forced to amend their strategy.
 In fact, a study carried out by the deVere Group suggests the crisis has caused a massive 72% rise in the use of FinTech apps in Europe alone.